FarronF/limerick-council-meetings/meetings/2017/05/29-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 27th March 2017.md

 elderly and other vulnerable people in their community.
 He explained that there might be a

 mechanism for awarding these points through the Leaving Certificate.
+Vocational
+---
-Vocational--- 20
+20

 Programme (L.C.V.P).
 He added that it would be important for the programme to have a